Conditional Sampling for Max-Stable Processes with a Mixed Moving Maxima Representation: Blurred sets, scenarios and limit considerations

 \begin{theorem} For $\Prob_{Z(\bt)}$-a.e.~$\bz>\mathbf{0}$, we have

 for any scenario $E_{\bn,\mathbf{B}}(\bz)$ with $\sum_{j=1}^k \sum_{A: \, A \ni i} n_A^{(j)} \geq 1$ for all $i \in \{1,\ldots,n\}$. \end{theorem}

-A straightforward application of Theorems \ref{generalconvergence} and \ref{verygeneralconvergence} enables us to show the independence of $\Pi_1$, $\Pi_2$ and $\Pi_3$ conditional on $Z(\bt)$ and to calculate the conditional distribution of $\Pi_3$.
-As these results are also given in \cite{dombry-2011}, Thm.\ 3.1, obtained by a different approach, we skip the proof.
+By a straightforward application of Theorems \ref{generalconvergence} and \ref{verygeneralconvergence} the conditional independence of $\Pi_1$, $\Pi_2$ and $\Pi_3$ can be shown and the conditional distribution of $\Pi_3$ can be calculated.
+We skip the proof and refer to \cite{dombry-2011}, Thm.\ 3.1, who obtained these results by a different approach, using Palm theory.
+However, as Palm theory is not helpful for the calculation of the distribution of $\Pi_2$, we use the approximation method for all the results.

 \begin{corollary} \begin{enumerate} \item With probability one the point processes $\Pi_1$, $\Pi_2$ and $\Pi_3$ conditional on $Z(\bt)$ are stochastically independent. \item The process $\Pi_3 \mid Z(\bt)=\bz$ has the same distribution as $\Pi \setminus (K_{\bt,\bz} \cup \overline{K_{\bt,\bz}})$ for $\Prob_{Z(\bt)}$-a.e.~$\bz>\mathbf{0}$. \end{enumerate} \end{corollary}